 If you do not know how much you have, you can’t find out how much it would take to reach your destination.

 Before you take one step to work out a success plan, you need to evaluate your current capacity and situation.
 Then compare it to the stage of ultimate success.
 This is called Gap Analysis.

-Self-evaluation is an honest appraisal of your present weaknesses by yourself.
-It is the precise first tip to work upon on road to your success in life.
+Self-evaluation is an honest appraisal of your current weaknesses by yourself.
+It is the precise first piece of advice to work upon on the road to your success in life.